 IDM uses a special module called IEMonitor.exe for Internet Explorer and for other IE-based browsers such as Avant and others for click monitoring.
 This module runs separately from the main IDM process, IDMan.exe in the task manager.

-The main use of this module is — whenever you click on a download link on any page in IE, IDM will take over and picks up the file to download it quickly.
+The main use of this module is — whenever you click on a download link on any page in Internet Explorer, IDM takes over and picks up the file to download it quickly.

 You can disable IEMonitor.exe process by

 - Downloads > Options >’General’ tab, and uncheck “Run module for monitoring in IE-based browsers (AOL, MSN, Avant, etc.) “.